Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 Close the trash can

 Use a locking garbage can to protect small fingers and pets from finding sharp edges on open food cans and lids.
-We suggest something like this product from Simplehuman (about $50*), an attractive solution that adds an extra layer of safety to your kitchen.
+We suggest something like this product from Simplehuman, an attractive solution that adds an extra layer of kitchen safety.

 Store kitchen tools properly